Counseling Degrees and Programs in Arkansas

 Harding University

 Harding University is a Christian university offering online graduate degrees in counseling at the Searcy, North Little Rock, and Northwest Arkansas campuses.
-The CACREP-accredited Clinical Mental Health Counseling program is offered as a 68-credit Master of Science (MS) and an Educational Specialist (EdS).
-The MS in Clinical Mental Health Counseling is open to applicants with an undergraduate degree, while the EdS is open to students who have a 48-credit master’s degree in counseling.
-Students complete courses in counseling theories, group counseling techniques, and psychopharmacology, and research methods, including many courses that are offered in a hybrid format.
+The CACREP-accredited Clinical Mental Health Counseling program is offered as a 60-credit Master of Science (MS) and includes courses in counseling theories, group counseling techniques, psychopharmacology, and research methods, as well as many courses that are offered in a hybrid format.
 The degree meets state coursework requirements for the Licensed Professional Counselor (LPC) license.
-The 69-credit MS in Marriage and Family Therapy/Counseling is a cohort-based program that meets LPC and Licensed Marriage and Family Therapist (LMFT) educational requirements in Arkansas.
-The CACREP-accredited MS in Professional School Counseling is a 48-credit program that meets state requirements to become a school counselor.
+The 60-credit MS in Marriage and Family Therapy/Counseling is a cohort-based program that meets LPC and Licensed Marriage and Family Therapist (LMFT) educational requirements in Arkansas.
+The CACREP-accredited MS in Professional School Counseling is a 60-credit program that meets state requirements to become a school counselor.
+An Educational Specialist (Ed.S.) in Counseling program is also available to students who have already earned a master’s degree in a counseling-related field and offers four concentrations: Marriage and Family Counseling, Professional Clinical Mental Health Counseling, Professional School Counseling, and Licensure Proficiency.

 Southern Arkansas University

 At Southern Arkansas University (SAU), students can complete a counseling degree online or in combination with classes at the Magnolia campus.
 The 60-credit Master of Science (MS) in Clinical and Mental Health Counseling takes approximately four years to complete and is designed to meet state requirements for the Licensed Professional Counselor (LPC) license.
 Examples of classes include Counseling in a Diverse Society; Assessment Procedures for Counselors; and Advanced Counseling Skills and Techniques.
 SAU also offers a 48-credit Master of Education (M.Ed.) in School Counseling that takes approximately three years to complete.
-Graduates will meet state requirements to become a school counselor in Nevada and provide guidance and counseling services to students in K-12 settings.
-A one-year, 12-credit Certificate in School Counseling is available to students with a counseling-related master’s degree who wish to become licensed.
+Graduates will meet state requirements to become school counselors in Arkansas and provide guidance and counseling services to students in K-12 settings.
+SAU also offers a one-year, 12-credit Certificate in School Counseling to licensed teachers.

 University of Arkansas at Little Rock